-Remember, the time you spend to prepare for your lectures and labs, and the study-time that you spend to learn the Science Department's Learning Objectives, are "investments in your future".
+Remember, the time you spend to prepare for your lecture and lab classes, and the study-time that you spend to learn the Science Department's Learning Objectives, are "investments in your future".

 You are the only person that may put a value on your education!